josephsmartinez/FallSemester2018/DataBases/TestQuestions/Readme.md

 6. In general, when converting a non-first normal form table to first normal form, the primary key will usually include the original primary key concatenated with the key to the repeating group.

 - True
+- In general, when converting a table that is not in first normal form to first normal form, the primary key will usually include the original primary key concatenated with the key to the repeating group, which is the column that distinguishes one occurrence of the repeating group from another on a given row in the table

 7. A table that is in first normal form may contain problems that will require you to restructure it.